 - Acute care nurse practitioners

 - Trauma/critical care pharmacy

 In addition to our Level I Trauma services, patients all across Indiana have direct access to the most advanced trauma care through IU Health LifeLine.
-Using the latest in air medical helicopters and mobile intensive care units in the industry, our specialized team of emergency medical specialists provides immediate care to critically injured patients and seamless collaboration between in-flight care and hospital care.
+Using the latest in air medical helicopters and mobile intensive care units in the industry, our specialized team of emergency medical specialists provides urgent care to critically injured patients and seamless collaboration between in-flight care and hospital care.

 As Indiana’s largest Level I Trauma Center, we promise our patients: